smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 7. On the **APP1 Default Web Site - Users and groups** blade, select **Single sign-on** under **Manage** on the left.

-8. On the **APP1 Default Web Site - Single sign-on** blade, select **Windows Integrated Authentication** if your not brought there automatically.
+8. On the **APP1 Default Web Site - Single sign-on** blade, select **Windows Integrated Authentication** if you're not brought there automatically.

 9. Within the Remote Desktop session to **DC1**, start a **Command Prompt**.
 On the **Command Prompt**, run the following to identify Service Principal Names associated with the APP1 computer account.